Nazem0/Monkiz/README.md

 <b>Getting Started</b>

 To get started with Monkiz, follow these steps:
-Clone this repository to your local machine
+- Clone this repository to your local machine
-Create a new database and update the .env file with your database credentials Import the SQL file 'Monkiz.sql' into the database you have created.
+- Create a new database and update the .env file with your database credentials.
+- Import the SQL file 'monkiz.sql' into the database you have created.
-Run php artisan storage:link to create a symbolic link to the storage directory Run php artisan serve to start the server
+- Run php artisan storage:link to create a symbolic link to the storage directory.
+- Run php artisan serve to start the server.